Skip to main content

 Advocates of online proctoring cite concerns about academic integrity in the online environment as a reason to implement proctoring (Dendir & Maxwell, 2020).
 Some even suggest that students do not mind the additional security because they believe it supports the integrity of the test and/or degree.

-While onsite-proctoring for academic integrity may seem reasonable, there have been questions about monitoring a learner’s home environment. monitoring a learner’s home environment has the potential for harm.
+While onsite-proctoring for academic integrity may seem reasonable, there have been questions about monitoring a learner’s home environment.
+Monitoring a learner’s home environment has the potential for harm.
 Online proctoring can be perceived as invasive by students, as personal information about one’s location and physical data is recorded that is not otherwise necessary for an exam.
 Several institutions, like U-M Dearborn, University of California Berkeley, University of Illinois, and the University of Oregon have placed limitations on, if not discontinuing altogether the use of third-party proctoring services.
 Institutions cite issues of accessibility, bias, concerns about student privacy, and institutional culture as reasons to discourage third-party proctoring.
 Student and faculty groups have publicly advocated for institutions to discontinue security features like locked-down browsers and third-party monitoring.
 At the University of Michigan Ann Arbor, third-party proctoring generally involves a separate fee and may be expensive, but still available through vendor partners.

 Most of the academic research involving the use of online proctoring has focused on academic integrity, rather than the impact of proctoring itself.
 Wuthisatian (2020) found lower student achievement in online proctored exams compared to the same exam proctored onsite.
 Those students who were the least familiar with technology and the requirements for setting it up performed the most poorly.
 In addition, students who have test anxiety may experience even more anxiety in certain proctoring situations (Woldeab & Brothen, 2019).
 With further research, we may find the problem may not necessarily be proctoring, but rather the burden and effort of technology on students when taking an online exam.